winya/api-docs/_posts/android/1.1.0/README.md

 - Ads Plugin does not support configuration changes, use `android:configChanges="orientation|screenSize|keyboardHidden"` in your player activity.
 This limitations is imposed by Google IMA SDK on which we depend to show ads.
 - Ads Plugin uses it's own PlayerView: `tv.ustream.player.android.plugin.ads.AdsPlayerView`
+- Seeking while an ad is playing will seek the original content, as ad seeking is not possible

 ## Changelog